 Our board-certified plastic surgeons, Dr. Patrick Hsu, Dr. Kendall Roehl, Dr. Shayan Izaddoost, and Dr. Vasileios Vasilakis* each have extensive experience in performing arm lift procedures for patients in and around the greater Houston and Clear Lake, Texas area.
 It is one of many body contouring procedures performed at Memorial Plastic Surgery to help patients look and feel their best!

 Brachioplasty Before and After Photos

 Types of Arm Lift Surgery

 Brachioplasty surgery is performed by tightening and removing the excess skin and fat on the upper arms.
-There are many arm lift types, each designed to address different degrees of correction needed for each patient.
+Each arm lift type is designed to address different degrees of correction needed for each patient.
 Liposuction is often combined with each of these techniques to achieve the best contour.

 - Traditional Arm Lift (Full Brachioplasty)